 - Explosions – For the first time in Halo history, the main character fails at stopping the worst thing.
 Without an epic explosion, only a single human ship and the super soldiers flee from the AI’s virtually complete victory.

 A solid and final Halo game from Bungie (91 score).
 It doesn’t have the Master Chief, but that’s OK as it also strays a bit from the point-formula.

-- Raised – Noble Six (the hero) rises over mountains and forests on a helicopter as the newest member of a super soldier team.
+- Greet – Noble Six (the hero) rises over mountains and forests on a helicopter as the newest member of a super soldier team.

 - Fight Off – In a slow start (this section takes awhile), Six has to survive an alien ambush and defend a base, ending with an orbital strike on a hovering alien ship, it crashing down.

 - Fight Back – With an army, Six attacks enemy entrenchments.
 They destroy just about everything.
 This is a bit of a trap, as The Bad arrives, blasting away part of the human fleet.

 - The Bad – A super ship of the aliens arrives.
 Six takes the fight up to the enemy in space and detonates a bomb to kill off an alien super ship.
 It’s a trap because a teammate dies to set the explosion just as dozens of similar super ships arrive.